-These "Images of Interest", Wall Art Black & White Film Photography Prints and Art Deco greeting cards, are produced in my darkroom from family negatives dating back to the 1930's.
+These "Images of Interest", Wall Art Black & White Film Photography Prints and Hand Colored Greeting cards, are produced in my darkroom from family negatives dating back to the 1930's.
 They're the results of a tradition started by my Grandfather and, from that, my Dad taught me the film to print process which I still enjoy very much to this day.

 My Grandfather, my Dad, and his brother, my Uncle Joe were all design engineers.
 However, their passion was photography.
 Dad and Uncle Joe captured the steam locomotives of their day.
 Grandfather did still life and landscape images.
 Dad also created unique "Nite Sites" images during his tenure at the 1939 New York World's Fair.
 Some of the images are in the permanent collection of the Queens Museum in New York City.
 The Museum building is the only remaining structure from the 1939 event.

 Well, a few summers have passed since my starter days in photography but I'm still behind my medium format camera, loaded with Black & White Film waiting to be processed and printed.

 The pride of hand-crafting photographs is what continues to draw me to the darkroom.
 It's my purpose as an artist to produce the finest images in keeping with the family tradition of Black & White Film Photography Prints and Hand Colored Greeting cards.

 Enjoy your visit and thanks for stopping by!